Juan Liwag: Legal career

+Political career

 As a member of the Senate, from 1963 to 1969, Liwag headed two important committees—the Committee on Revision of Laws and the Committee on Government Reorganization.
 He became a member of the committees on accounts, economy, investigation, justice, labor and immigration, national defense and public works and communications.

 In 1970, he was elected to represent the 2nd district of Nueva Ecija at the 1971 Constitutional Convention.

 Death and legacy

 Senator Liwag died on November 30, 1983.

 In his honor, the main public high school in his hometown, Gapan, was renamed Juan R. Liwag Memorial High School through Batas Pambansa Blg.
 858 on April 27, 1984.
 Liwag was responsible for elevating the status of the school to a national high school.

 Personal life

 He was married to Consuelo Joson with whom he had four children namely Diego, Ramon, Aurelio and Rita.